SigniorAdarsh/SigniorAdarsh/README.md

 * 🌍  I'm based in New Delhi, India
 * ✉️  You can contact me at [adarsh.iitd.math@gmail.com](mailto:adarsh.iitd.math@gmail.com)
-* 🧠  I'm learning Web Development and Game Development
+* 🧠  I'm learning Machine Learning, Web Development and Game Development
 * 🤝  I'm open to collaborating on anything and everything that adds on to my CV
 * ⚡  Before sunset, I'm Snorlax, and post sunset, I'm Munchlax